trothr/znetboot/CMS_Commands.md

 Either form lists all files on your "A disk" with a filetype of ZNETBOOT.

+## xedit

+XEDIT is the CMS text file editor.

+`xedit` can be abbreviated `x`.

+The details of using XEDIT are beyond the scope of this document, but an example use of XEDIT is to modify your ZNETBOOT file.
+Suppose you have a `clefonvm` configuration file for ZNETBOOT.

+    x clefonvm znetboot

+This command will invoke the editor on your configuration file.

+XEDIT is a full-screen text editor, so you may simply overtype to make changes.
+XEDIT is a command oriented editor, so you would save your changes with a `save` command, or save-and-exit with `file`.

 ## rdrlist

 `rdrlist` is a standard CMS utility presenting your "reader list".